Ice skating in London

 EC3N 4AB

-Telephone: +44 20 8241 9818
+Telephone: +44 20 3949 8344

-Tickets and information: Tower of London ice rink website
+Tickets and information: Tower of London Ice Rink website

-Hyde Park Olympic Winter Games rink
+Hyde Park Winter Wonderland ice rink

 There's an ice skating rink set up in the popular Winter Wonderland fun fair in Hyde Park during the end of November until early January.
 The rink is surrounded by the other attractions of the Winter Wonderland, including food stalls, a ferris wheel and other rides, and plenty of Londoners enjoying the Christmas period.
-The Winter Wonderland is free entry, but there's a charge for ice skating of £7.50 to £13 per hour depending on the time and if the skater is an adult or child.
+This is London's and England's largest ice rink and surrounds the grand Victorian band stand.
+This is the largest in the UK too, having grown from 1,600m2 in 2017.

 Address, booking, and phone